 SUBMISSION OF MANUSCRIPT

 Note that the manuscript should be uploaded as one file with tables and figures included.
 This file can be a Word document, a PDF, or an embedded zip file (.rar) if separate high resolution figures or a supplemental file such as a video are also to be included with the submission (the file size maximum for a video is 25MB).
 If the video is too large to submit, please contact brainplasticity[at]iospress.com to arrange a file transfer.
-For more information about submitting supplementary data see “Supplementary Data.”
+For more information about submitting supplementary data scroll down this page to the header “Supplementary Data.”

 PREPARATION OF MANUSCRIPTS